furkanbabadag1/CS-210-PROJ/README.md

 ## Project Idea

-Through this project, I aim to answer a fun trivia question about my summer work experience: **Did rainy weather really increase the hours I worked?** By investigating this using my personal data, I also hope to explore human behavioral patterns in response to weather changes.
+Through this project, I aim to answer a fun trivia question about my summer work experience: **Did weather conditions really increase the hours I worked?
+What tpe of correlation is there?** By investigating this using my personal data, I also hope to explore human behavioral patterns in response to weather changes.
 This project is both personal and scientific, combining curiosity with data analysis to arrive at a meaningful conclusion.

 ---